Nwokeji leads Jacksonville against North Florida after 21-point game

 BOTTOM LINE: Jacksonville hosts North Florida after Zimi Nwokeji scored 21 points in Jacksonville’s 83-79 loss to the Florida Gulf Coast Eagles.

-The Dolphins are 7-2 on their home court.
-Jacksonville is seventh in the ASUN scoring 72.3 points while shooting 44.1% from the field.
+The Dolphins are 7-2 in home games.
+Jacksonville scores 72.3 points while outscoring opponents by 1.4 points per game.

-The Ospreys are 4-5 in ASUN play.
-North Florida ranks second in the ASUN with 16.0 assists per game led by Jaylen Smith averaging 5.9.
+The Ospreys have gone 4-5 against ASUN opponents.
+North Florida leads the ASUN scoring 84.7 points per game while shooting 45.2%.

-The Dolphins and Ospreys meet Saturday for the first time in ASUN play this season.

-TOP PERFORMERS: Robert McCray is averaging 16.8 points, 4.4 assists and 1.7 steals for the Dolphins.
-Nwokeji is averaging 9.9 points and 5.3 rebounds while shooting 42.2% over the last 10 games.
+TOP PERFORMERS: Robert McCray is shooting 46.5% and averaging 16.8 points for the Dolphins.
+Nwokeji is averaging 9.9 points over the last 10 games.

-Jasai Miles is averaging 15.3 points and 7.1 rebounds for the Ospreys.
-Liam Murphy is averaging 12.4 points over the last 10 games.
+Liam Murphy is shooting 42.2% from beyond the arc with 3.2 made 3-pointers per game for the Ospreys, while averaging 12.3 points.
+Jasai Miles is averaging 16.7 points and 6.4 rebounds over the last 10 games.

 LAST 10 GAMES: Dolphins: 7-3, averaging 73.6 points, 32.7 rebounds, 13.8 assists, 7.5 steals and 5.4 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 67.8 points per game.